qdrant/quaterion/docs/source/tutorials/cars-tutorial.rst

 ``configure_optimizers()`` may be familiar to PyTorch Lightning users, but there is a novel ``self.model`` used inside that method.
-It is an instance of ``SimilarityModel`` and automatically created by Quaterion from the return values of ``configure_encoders()`` and ``configure_head()``.
+It is an instance of ``SimilarityModel`` and is automatically created by Quaterion from the return values of ``configure_encoders()`` and ``configure_head()``.